Funatiq/cuclark/README.md

 CuCLARK is designed for workstations which can provide enough RAM to fit large databases (like all bacterial genomes in NCBI/RefSeq) and an arbitrary number of CUDA-enabled GPUs.
-CuCLARK-l uses a much smaller database and can be run on computers with 4 GB of RAM and a CUDA-enabled with at least 1 GB of memory.
+CuCLARK-l uses a much smaller database and can be run on computers with 4 GB of RAM and a CUDA-enabled GPU with at least 1 GB of memory.

 To use CuCLARK as a metagenome classifier, it is recommended to use the provided scripts for that purpose, which are detailed in the section "CLASSIFICATION OF METAGENOMIC SAMPLES".